jankabatek/labmake/README.md

-# labmake - automating the creation of value labels from codebook-style variables
+# labmake - automate the generation of value labels from codebooks

 I made this script because I was getting tired of manually recoding Excel codebooks into Stata labels.